Sorted the paperwork? Practise the interview at Opaige

 Do You Need a Law Degree?

-In most African, Asian, and Middle Eastern markets — where the majority of SwiftPass clients originate — the regulatory requirements for immigration consultants are significantly lighter.
-Many operate as licensed travel agencies, as document preparation services, or through formal partnerships with licensed immigration firms.
+In most African, Asian, and Middle Eastern markets — where the majority of SwiftPass clients originate — regulatory requirements for immigration consultants are significantly lighter.
+Many operate as licensed travel agencies, document preparation services, or through formal partnerships with licensed immigration firms.

-If you're operating in a regulated market (UK, US, Canada, Australia), check whether your specific activities require accreditation.
+If you're operating in a regulated market (UK, US, Canada, Australia), verify whether your specific activities require accreditation.
 When in doubt, partner with a licensed platform and stay on the client-facing side of the workflow.

 Real Income Numbers for 2026